10 underrated destinations to explore in the USA

 Did you know that there are Virginia beach islands where wild ponies roam free?
 Better still, you can camp along the 37 miles of sandy coastline along the island and completely escape reality.
 There are bike paths and hiking trails around the island, kayaking rentals, and crabbing experiences with guides who promote social distancing.

 Whether you are looking to hit the ski slopes or dwell in the high desert, Albuquerque’s rich Indigenous history and art make it the town you might not know you need on your bucket list.
 Albuquerque gets 310 days of sunshine every year, so bad weather is rarely a worry when you’re planning a trip here.
 But the coolest thing about this New Mexico town?
 It’s the hot air ballooning capital of the world.
 The only time you need to worry about crowds is actually in October during the International Hot Air Balloon Festival, which draws an international audience.

 10. Orcas Island, Washington

 Roadtrippers can get to Orcas Island in a cool three hours, driving north from Seattle towards the Canadian border and then taking the ferry across the water.
 On the island, roads curve through dense forest, past famous artists’ studios hidden in the hills.
 If kayaking, whale-watching, or horseback riding sound like an ideal way to spend a vacation, Orcas Island might be the perfect West Coast getaway you never knew you needed.

 The USA has so much more to offer than its well-known metropolitan areas.
-Los Angeles and Seattle are great but there has never been a better time to get off-the-beaten-path and into the outdoors, away from large groups of people.
+Los Angeles and Seattle in USA are great but there has never been a better time to get off-the-beaten-path and into the outdoors, away from large groups of people in USA.